awsdocs/aws-parallelcluster-user-guide/doc_source/aws-services.md

 ## Amazon DynamoDB<a name="amazon-dynamodb"></a>

 Amazon DynamoDB \(DynamoDB\) is a fast and flexible NoSQL database service\.
-It is used to store minimal state of the cluster\.
+It is used to store the minimal state information of the cluster\.
 The head node tracks provisioned instances in a DynamoDB table\.

 DynamoDB is not used with AWS Batch clusters\.